The On-Demand Economy: Changing the Living Experience for Residents

 Let’s face it: Gone are the days when property management could expect a resident to take the time to come to the apartment office and sign paperwork.
 Now, residents expect to take care of business anytime and from anywhere.
 By providing services accessible through mobile technology, multifamily properties have a prime opportunity to succeed in the on-demand world.

-Mobile-friendly portals are valuable to residents, properties
+Resident portals are valuable to renters and property management.

-A mobile-friendly, online portal has the potential to add real value to the overall living experience.
+A mobile-friendly, online resident portal has the potential to add real value to the overall living experience.
 Residents can order services like reserving a club room or post to a community bulletin board from the comfort of their homes.
 Apartment management spends less time managing requests and can reap the benefits of greater resident satisfaction.

 Recently, a resident craft fair advertised through a resident portal proved to be a winner for residents and an Arizona property.